 The debate will continue, but the safe bet is that e-scooters are here to stay and the legalising of their use on the roads is only a matter of when, not if.

 Mooneerams Solicitors are experts in all types of road traffic accident claims.
-If you have suffered an injury whilst riding an e-scooter / electric scooter or have been injured by an e-scooter, contact us on 029 2048 3615 or contact us online to start an e-scooter accident claim.
+If you have suffered an injury whilst riding an e-scooter / electric scooter or have been injured by an e-scooter, contact us on 029 2048 3615 or contact us online to start an electric scooter accident compensation claim.